scrabbletank/farhome-rules/rulesdoc.md

 #### Quicken
 *1st Level*
 - **Casting Time:** 7 AP
-- **Range:** 3
+- **Range:** 5
 - **Duration:** concentration, 10 minutes

 Target up to 5 creatures.
 Make a spellcasting roll, adding a bad die for every creature you target.
-On success, the move action costs 2 less AP.
+On success, the move action costs 2 less AP and sprint costs 1 less AP.
 In addition, for every crit the targets movespeed is increased by 1.

 Add a proficiency die for every level above the 1st.